appscode/blog/content/post/kubevault-v2022.01.11/index.md

 - **GCS ServiceAccount token cleanup**
   `GCS Service Account` token cleanup issue on delete & expiration has been fixed in this release.

+> Note: It's suggested that you use the `sync` command to update your vault `root-token` & `unseal-key` naming formats.

 ## What's Next?